margueriteblair/Mongo-DB-Schemas/README.md

 Walking through Mongoose schemas on FCC.

+Used Express and Mongoose to create a backend Schema that will dictate how the end user inputs information.